-Augsburg College provides several ways to stay connected with Alumni and friends.
+Augsburg University provides several ways to stay connected with alumni and friends.
 Here are some links to get you started:

-- Alumni Information Update: Submit news and contact information changes to the college’s Alumni Office.
+- Alumni Information Update: Submit news and contact information changes to the university’s Alumni Office.

 - TC2 New Teachers’ Blog